darekf77/taon/README.md

 TAON  **T**ypescript **A**ngular **O**rm **N**ode )

-( BETA VERSION - MAJOR REFACTOR IN PROGRESS )
+( ALPHA VERSION - For early testing and feedback only. )

 **Taon** 🔥🔥🔥 is a solution (**global cli tool** & **framework** & **cloud**) for